Food allergies in dogs

 - Food allergies can develop at any stage in a dog’s life, even if they have been eating the food with no issues for years.

 - A food allergy can’t be cured but, by changing your dog’s diet, the symptoms can be managed.

 What is a food allergy?

-A food allergy is when a dog’s immune system overreacts to one or more of the ingredients in their diet.
-Symptoms usually include skin problems (allergic skin disease) and/or tummy problems (such as diarrhoea and vomiting).
+Just like humans and cats, dogs can develop allergies to the ingredients in their food.
+A food allergy is when a dog’s immune system reacts inappropriately to one or more of the ingredients in their diet, causing skin and/or tummy issues.

-Skin problems and tummy problems are the most common symptoms of a food allergy.
+Skin problems and gastrointestinal (tummy) problems are the most common symptoms of a food allergy in dogs.
+Symptoms include:

 When to contact your vet